PiCake314/BitMap/readme.md

     m.draw(lines);
     ```

     This is better than before.
 But it's stil a hassle to do all the `std::make_unique` calls ourselves.
-Instead of all of this, there is a dedicated `map::shapes::Polygon` class that we can use:
+Instead of all of this, there is a dedicated `map::renderables::shapes::Polygon` class that we can use:
     ```cpp
     std::vector<map::Point> points;
     for(int i{}, j{}; i < 5; ++i, j += 2){